mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

 [jetbrains.mps.openapi.editor.EditorComponent](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.openapi.editor%28MPS.Editor%2F%29%2F%7EEditorComponent) is the interface that provides the API for interacting with the editor component.
 [jetbrains.mps.nodeEditor.EditorComponent](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor%28MPS.Editor%2F%29%2F%7EEditorComponent) contains the actual implementation.
 It has some subclasses where only [jetbrains.mps.editor.HeadlessEditorComponent](http://127.0.0.1:63320/node?ref=r%3A2af017c2-293f-4ebb-99f3-81e353b3d6e6%28jetbrains.mps.editor.runtime%29%2F7398401354080376432) is interesting.
 Use this editor component in the headless mode.
-Create instances of this editor component to render the node tree as a projection-specific text, render the node tree as a picture, and call some editor-specific actions, e.g., substitute and other use cases ([source](http://127.0.0.1:63320/node?ref=r%3A2af017c2-293f-4ebb-99f3-81e353b3d6e6%28jetbrains.mps.editor.runtime%29%2F8425027850913231105)).
+Create instances of this editor component to render the node tree as a projection-specific text, render the node tree as a picture, and call some editor-specific actions, for example, substitute and other use cases ([source](http://127.0.0.1:63320/node?ref=r%3A2af017c2-293f-4ebb-99f3-81e353b3d6e6%28jetbrains.mps.editor.runtime%29%2F8425027850913231105)).

 When you initialize an editor component, you can provide an [editor configuration](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor.configuration%28MPS.Editor%2F%29%2F%7EEditorConfiguration).
 The property *notifies* informs the editor component to send out